-- By mail.
-Follow the instructions you receive from your broker or other nominee explaining how to vote your shares. - By Internet or by telephone.
-Follow the instructions you receive from your broker or other nominee to vote by Internet or telephone. - In person at the meeting.
-Contact the broker or other nominee who holds your shares to obtain a broker's proxy card and bring it with you to the annual meeting.
+- 1. By mail.
+Follow the instructions you receive from your broker or other nominee explaining how to vote your shares. - 2.
+By Internet or by telephone.
+Follow the instructions you receive from your broker or other nominee to vote by Internet or telephone. - 3.
+Virtually at the meeting.
+Contact the broker or other nominee who holds your shares to obtain a broker's proxy card, which you will need to register to attend the annual meeting.
+You will be assigned a virtual control number in order to vote your shares during the annual meeting.
 You will not be able to vote at the annual meeting unless you have a proxy card from your broker.

-The representation in person or by proxy of at least a majority of all shares of common stock issued, outstanding, and entitled to vote at the meeting is necessary to constitute a quorum for the transaction of business.
+The representation virtually or by proxy of at least a third of all shares of common stock issued, outstanding, and entitled to vote at the meeting is necessary to constitute a quorum for the transaction of business.
 Abstentions and broker "non-votes" are counted as present or represented for purposes of determining the presence or absence of a quorum for the meeting.
 A "non-vote" occurs when a nominee holding shares for a beneficial owner votes on one proposal, but does not vote on another proposal because, in respect of such other proposal, the nominee does not have discretionary voting power and has not received voting instructions from the beneficial owner.
 An automated system administered by our transfer agent tabulates the votes.
 The vote on each matter submitted to stockholders is tabulated separately.